← Back to Blog

 When Article 4.1 applies, a boiler that has reached the end of its technical life cannot simply be replaced with an identical fossil fuel system.
 The replacement must either:

-Unlike heat pumps, infrared panels require no drilling into the building fabric, no ground loop, no refrigerant certification, and no hydraulic system.
+Whatever renewable system your building uses to meet Article 4.1, adding infrared panels requires no drilling into the building fabric, no ground loop, no refrigerant certification, and no hydraulic system.
 A single electrician visit connects panels to the existing ring main.
-In an occupied residential building or hotel, this is a significant practical advantage.
+In an occupied residential building or hotel, that's a significant practical advantage when adding zone heating alongside a heat pump retrofit.

 3. No maintenance costs